San Lorenzo, Honduras: Economy

 It has become one of the most developed cities in southern Honduras.
 Its economy is based around the seafood industry (shrimp), tourism and agriculture (watermelon, melon and other fruits).

 The city has one public market, six banks, one cooperative and many restaurants located in La Cabaña, the tourist area.
 The modern public market was built by the Spaniards c.
 2005.
 The largest hotels include El Gran Hotel Miramar, Hotel Club Morazán and Villas Concha Mar Condominiums.

 Culture

 The patron saint celebration takes place in August.
-San Lorenzo's best secret is the "Sopa Marinera," a strong, tasty seafood soup.
+A local seafood soup is called Sopa Marinera.
 Many tourists visit the area, including Europeans sailing in the Gulf of Fonseca.

 A small city park has several concrete marine animals including a shrimp, shark, crab and a pelican for children to play on.
 A new park was built in late 2007.
 It is located near La Cabaña and the Miramar Hotel.
 It includes a monument dedicated to present and past mariners including those that once worked in pangones, transporting wood and other articles from Amapala.